D3V-D/Libranium/README.md

 ## FEATURES

+- **Recomendation by Book Description**: Use an LLM via an Azure endpoint to generate recommendations based on text inputs 📚
-- **Recomendation by Book Description** Leverages a KNN model to recommend users books based off of books they have enjoyed in the past.
-The dataset is trained off of a Kaggle Dataset 📈
+- **Recomendation by Past Read Books**: Leverages a KNN model to recommend users books based off of books they have enjoyed in the past.
+The model is trained off of a Kaggle Dataset 📈
-- **Recomendation by Past Read Books**
-- **Recomendation by Topics**
-- **Recomendation by Lesson Plan**

-## TOOLS USED
+## TOOLS USED 🛠️
+- Azure Web App Deployment for KNN Flask API deployment
+- Asure AI studio to deploy LLM for inference
+- Netlify for site hosting
+- GitHub to store files and keep open-source
+- Python, Javascript, HTML/CSS